 - Toss out your old pillow

-Because we use it daily, it may be difficult to know if it is time to replace our pillows.
+Because we use it daily, it may be challenging to know if it is time to replace our pillows.
 To tell if the time has come to spring for a new pillow, bend your old one in half, squeezing the air out.
-If it doesn’t spring back to its normal shape and fuzziness, it means it is time to replace it.
+If it doesn’t bounce back to its normal shape and fuzziness, it means it is time to replace it.

 - Avoid too many pillows

 Make sure you only have one pillow on your bed, as multiple ones may result in neck pains, which can hinder your sleep.

 Dust mites can also disrupt your sleep.
 These tiny insects are most common in an old mattress.
 If you can’t get a new bed, encase your old one in non-allergic covers to reduce your exposure.

 If you still experience night sweats even after sleeping in light nightclothes, consider sleeping naked.
 This way, you will be able to regulate your body temperature easily.

 - Avoid day time naps

 If you can’t sleep at night, you will feel the urge to sleep during the day.
 But if you sleep during the day, you will struggle to sleep at night.
 See where I’m going with this?